ResponsiveImagesCG/newsletters/RICG-newsletter-2015-08-31.md

 Jason has thought about image breakpoints more than anyone — I’m pretty sure he coined the term? — and it shows.
 After outlining the problem and a bunch of different ways to think about tackling it, Jason ends with a section called “Humans shouldn’t be doing this” and a plea for developers and CMSs to shield content creators from having to do the confounding, tedious work of creating and managing multiple alternate image resources.

-And Jason’s conclusion is excellent.
-He celebrates how far responsive images have come, touches on a bunch of possible “201” topics, and implores us all to “Please share what you learn!”
+The conclusion to the series is excellent.
+Jason celebrates how far responsive images have come, touches on a bunch of possible “201” topics, and implores us all to “Please share what you learn!”
 Hear, hear!

 [ibreak]: http://blog.cloudfour.com/responsive-images-101-part-9-image-breakpoints/
 [concl]: http://blog.cloudfour.com/responsive-images-part-10-conclusion/

 ## Specs on the move

-The WHATWG HTML spec moved from it’s lonely SVN server [over to GitHub][html-gh] over the weekend.
+The WHATWG HTML spec moved from its lonely SVN server [over to GitHub][html-gh] over the weekend.
 To date, Ian Hickson, WHATWG editor, has used a build script to pull `picture` from the [RICG’s repo][picture-gh] into the published WHATWG spec.
 As a result of the move, that workflow is being tossed.
 Henceforth, `picture` and friends [will][picture-direct-issue] [live][picture-direct-commit] in the WHATWG HTML repo, just like everything else.

 Our venerable [`picture-element` repository][picture-gh] will live on for history, but all of the action is moving to the WHATWG HTML spec repo on GitHub.
 So if you’ve got a bug: [file it there][html-issues].